-Simulations of practical assessments which mirror tasks which may occur during the practical skills assessment will be undertaken within taught sessions and verbal feedback on student performance will be provided.
+Simulations of practical assessments to mirror tasks which may occur during the practical skills assessment will be undertaken within taught sessions and verbal feedback on student performance will be provided.
+The practical assessments will be conducted under controlled conditions.

 To support students' development, formative opportunities to engage in interactive learning opportunities which test their understanding of the topics covered by the module will be provided via the module page on the VLE.
 Interactive VLE tasks will also be used to develop individuals' academic, reflective and evaluation skills through verbal, written and digital communication.
 Students will also be provided with opportunities, in groups, to practice animal handling and health assessment, and laboratory skills during prearranged practical sessions where verbal feedback on their performance will be provided by their tutor.